danyim/ConsultantSpeak/README.md

 ## Deployment
 - Install the OpenShift gem `gem install rhc` and run `rhc setup` with your account details
-- Run `yo angular-fullstack:openshift` to create and deploy the application to your OpenShift account
+- Run `yo angular-fullstack:openshift APP_NAME_HERE` to create and deploy the application to your OpenShift account (take a few minutes)
-- After changes, run `grunt build` then `grunt buildcontrol:openshift` to deploy
+- After making changes, run `grunt build` then `grunt buildcontrol:openshift` to deploy

 ## Stack
 - MEAN (MongoDB, ExpressJS, Angular, NodeJS), SASS, grunt, yeoman